Did you know that apples produce their own wax?

 Find Food-Grade Wax With Blended Waxes, Inc.

-In need of waxes for food purposes, like coating cheese products?
+In need of waxes for food purposes, like coating cheese products or fruit?
 Blended Waxes has your solution.
-We’re a bulk wax manufacturer offering a variety of wax products to suit various industries.
+We’re a bulk wax manufacturer offering various wax products to suit various industries.
 You can browse our wax products or learn more about the types of waxes used for food here.